≡ Menu

 Now the difficulty…

-In determining the severity of your dog’s condition and or diagnosing your dogs cataracts early on is that we’ve yet to find a dog that can adequately explain the symptoms that he or she is experiencing!
+In determining the severity of your dog’s condition and diagnosing your dog’s cataracts early on, we’ve yet to find a dog that can adequately explain the symptoms that they are experiencing!

-• Kind of change in behavior which may include:
+- Kind of behavior change which may include:

-That if you do have your pet regularly examined by a vet on a yearly basis, he or she is likely already performing examinations on your dog to prevent and avoid a wide variety of medical conditions which could affect the “eye health” of your animal including screening for diseases such as:
+That if you do have your pet regularly examined by a vet every year, they are likely already performing examinations on your dog to prevent and avoid a wide variety of medical conditions that could affect the “eye health” of your animal including screening for diseases such as:

-You’ll likely find that your primary veterinarian will likely be the one to diagnose your dog’s condition rather than a specialist, such as a veterinarian ophthalmologist.
+This is why you’ll likely find that your primary veterinarian will probably be the one to diagnose your dog’s condition rather than a specialist, such as a veterinarian ophthalmologist.

 Now at this point…